 C. COMMUNITY OUTREACH

-The Columbia County Sheriff's Office will, if necessary, engage in Steering Committee meetings to assess the immigration enforcement activities conducted by the participating CCSO personnel, and to ensure compliance with the terms of this MOA.
+The CCSO will, if necessary, engage in Steering Committee meetings to assess the immigration enforcement activities conducted by the participating CCSO personnel, and to ensure compliance with the terms of this MOA.

 D. RELEASE OF INFORMATION TO THIRD PARTIES